-Poets use a variety of speech elements and patterns to establish rhythm in poetry.
-Meter, feet, lines, stanzas, punctuation, and cadences are some of the most common in English poetry.
+How do poets establish a rhythm in poetry?
+Poets use a variety of speech elements and patterns to establish a rhythm in poetry.
+Meter, feet, lines, stanzas, punctuation, and cadences are some of the most commonly used features in English poetry.

 Reciting poetry is an exciting yet difficult experience we all go through one time or another.
 Whether it is for your own writing process, for fun, a competition, or even a school project, reading out loud can be nerve-wracking.
-However, I find that the easiest way to deal with nerves is to prepare as much as possible.
+However, I find that the easiest way to deal with nerves is to follow these simple steps.

-1. The first step you need to do is analyze the poem.
+The first step you need to do is analyze the poem.
 No, you don’t need to go too in depth, but be sure to check for various poetic elements.

 Are you new to writing poetry or do you simply wish to become a better writer?
 The steps outlined below are designed for beginners in mind.
 Be sure to follow the steps to the letter.
 Once you become a more advanced writer you may wish to change the order up a bit, add your own steps, or possibly even forgo the steps all-together.
 However, I personally feel that following a routine is the best way to get the creative juices going and to formulate a poem.